humdrum-tools/humdrum-documentation/guide/ch24/index.md

 context -n 2 -p 1 -d XXX  | humsed 's/XXX.*//'
 ```

-In this tutorial, we won\'t discuss how this works, since the
+In this tutorial, we won't discuss how this works, since the
 <span class="tool">context</span> and <span class="tool">humsed</span> commands will be covered in a future
 tutorial.
 For now, we can note that shifting (say) the alto part can be
 done by extracting the appropriate voice, and then using the shift